nas5w/typeofnan-javascript-quizzes/content/questions/object-properties/index.md

 To loop through an objects own properties (even non-enumerable ones), use `Object.getOwnPropertyNames()`.
 [Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyNames).

-For enumerable properties, and usually in general, the best approach is to use: `Object.keys()` to get a list of all keys of an object, `Object.values()` to loop through the values only, or `Object.entries()` to loop through all the `[key, value]` pairs of the object's enumerable properties.
+For non-enumerable properties, and usually in general, the best approach is to use: `Object.keys()` to get a list of all keys of an object, `Object.values()` to loop through the values only, or `Object.entries()` to loop through all the `[key, value]` pairs of the object's enumerable properties.

 [Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)
 [Object.values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/values)